UNCG-CSE/Podknow/README.md

    **Task by Person:**
   - ``Jeremy Hudson``
-     - Acquired data from Google Speech to Text API
+     - Setup Google Speech To Text API
      - Experimented with different speech to text engines (PocketSphinx and Google Speech to Text API)
      - Topic modeling using Gensim LDA models
      - Determined similarity between topics using Hellinger distance